-(2) For commercial uses and the purposes of this chapter, "development" is defined as any new structure or an extension or increase in floor area or height of an existing structure, or change to the style, signage, color, window (size/pattern/material), siding or detailing on the exterior of any existing building.
-Alterations to a structure are considered development when there is a change in design, material or external appearance.
+Section 2.
+Definitions.
+For the purposes of this chapter, "development" is defined as:

+- (1) Construction of any new structure or an extension or increase in floor area or height of an existing structure; or, - (2) Change to a structure, such as but not limited to the style, signage, color, window (size/pattern/material) siding or detailing on the exterior of any existing building.
+Alterations, improvements or repairs to a structure are considered "development" when there is a change in design, material or external appearance.